Crypto Storage Guide: Complete Guide

 • Enable all available security features

-• Learn about hardware wallets for future use
+• Learn about crypto wallets for future use

 Medium Portfolio ($1,000 - $10,000)

-Medium-sized portfolios justify investing in hardware wallets and more sophisticated security practices.
+Medium-sized portfolios justify investing in hardware devices and more sophisticated security practices.
 This is where the security-convenience trade-off becomes important.

 Recommended approach: